Zhoues/RoboRefer/README.md

 ## 📚 Training

-1. Download the RefSpatial-Bench dataset from the [model zoo](#-model-zoo---dataset--benchmark) and decompress the dataset.
+1. Download the RefSpatial dataset from the [model zoo](#-model-zoo---dataset--benchmark) and decompress the dataset.
 The provided `unzip_dataset.sh` script could decompress all of the `*.tar.gz` files.
 Please run it from the `RefSpatial` root directory.
 > [!NOTE]
 > The full raw dataset (~412GB) is in the same format as the LLaVA dataset.